Frequently Asked Questions

 The hardest part about gaslighting is that it makes you distrust the very instinct telling you something is wrong.
 If you regularly feel like you're “going crazy” after interactions with someone, that feeling itself is a signal worth paying attention to.

-reFrame™'s inbound analysis can look at a specific message someone sent you and identify manipulation patterns — including gaslighting, deflection, and reality distortion — so you can trust what you're seeing.
+reFrame's inbound CPI can look at a specific message someone sent you and identify communication patterns — including gaslighting, deflection, and reality distortion — so you can trust what you're seeing.
 Paste their message, and CPI will tell you exactly what patterns are present.

-Is there an app that can analyze text messages for manipulation?
+Is there an app that can detect toxic patterns in text messages?

-Two-way detection means you can paste in a message you received to check if it contains manipulation, gaslighting, contempt, or other harmful patterns — OR paste a message you're about to send to check your own patterns before they cause damage.
+Two-way detection means you can paste in a message you received to check for manipulation, gaslighting, contempt, or other harmful patterns — OR paste a message you're about to send to check your own patterns before they cause damage.

 What are the signs of toxic communication in a relationship?

-Based on 40+ years of Gottman Institute research, the Four Horsemen — criticism, contempt, defensiveness, and stonewalling — are the strongest predictors of relationship breakdown.
-These patterns predict failure with over 90% accuracy.
+Drawing on 40+ years of Gottman Institute research, the Four Horsemen — criticism, contempt, defensiveness, and stonewalling — are the strongest predictors of relationship breakdown.

 These patterns exist across all relationships — romantic partners, parents and children, managers and employees, friends, family, colleagues, and neighbors.
 The patterns are the problem, not the person.
 Everyone uses some of these patterns some of the time.
 The goal is awareness, not judgment.